 Output:

-Once successfully installed, to create, build, and serve a new, basic Angular project on a development server, go to the parent directory of your new workspace use the following commands:
+Once successfully installed, to create, build, and serve a new, basic Angular project on a development server, go to the parent directory of your new workspace and use the following commands:

-ng new my-first-project cd my-first-project ng serve
+ng new my-first-project

-You can access your angular application on localhost port 4200, Which is the default host and port used by the Angular application:
+You can access your Angular application on localhost port 4200, Which is the default host and port used by the Angular application:

 http://your-IP-address:4200